-- Air filters are technically air-cleaning, and some even apply the term purifying to the filtration process, but air filters do not include air purification technology.
-An air filter is essential to HVAC system operations and placed somewhere in the return duct, while an air purifier is a separate add-on device.
+- Air filters are technically air-cleaning, and some even apply the term purifying to the filtration process, but air filters do not include purification technology.
+An air filter is essential to the HVAC system’s operations and placed somewhere in the return duct, while an air purifier is a separate add-on device.

 But which one will actually benefit your space the most?
-If you’re looking to remove most air pollutants and despise standalone devices, then you should upgrade to high-efficiency system air filters and consider installing a whole-home purification system.
-If you’re looking to target air quality in one specific area, then you may want to choose a standalone air purifier device.
-When possible, it’s helpful to choose a whole-home solution to achieve the best indoor air quality.
+If you’re looking to remove most air pollutants and despise standalone devices, then you should upgrade to a high-efficiency air filter and consider installing a whole-home purification system.
+If you’re looking to target air pollutants in one specific area, then you may want to choose a standalone air purifier device.
+When possible, it’s always helpful to choose a whole-home solution to achieve the best indoor air quality.